COMPLETE PUBLIC RECORD FROM 1993-2021

 A review of Allen J. Mitchell's Becoming Human: The Matter of the Medieval Child in the Journal of the History of Childhood and Youth v.
 8 no. 2 (Spring 2015): 319-321.

-Childhood: History & Critique - Season 1 - Circulating to 1,800 scholars on H-Childhood and permanently available through the website of the Society for the History of Children and Youth, the first season of CHC appeared bi-weekly from November 2014 to July 2015, included conversations with 19 scholars across to the English-Speaking world, and provided over 28,000 words of commentary and analysis.
+Childhood: History & Critique - Season 1 - You can find the audio portion CHC by searching for "SHCY" on itunes, google play, or where ever you get your podcasts.
+This multimedia series circulating to 1,800 scholars on H-Childhood; visual and textual dimensions are permanently available through the website of the Society for the History of Children and Youth.
+The first season of CHC appeared bi-weekly from November 2014 to July 2015, included conversations with 19 scholars across to the English-Speaking world, and provided over 28,000 words of commentary and analysis.

 S1 Ep16 - "Childhood & Politics," July 28, 2015 (pdf)